 Unique and Aesthetically Pleasing

-While I’m sure there are some folks out there who don’t love the look of green roofs, fans of sustainable homes tend to be.
+While there are some folks out there who don’t love the look of green roofs, fans of sustainable homes tend to be.

-Green homes are beautiful homes.
-And there is just something about a green roof, that in addition to the physical benefits it provides, it also provides a sense of calmness and relaxation.
-Green roofs also look great in wooded areas and other foliage surrounding them.
+A green roof makes homes more beautiful and eco-friendly.
+And there is just something about a green roof, that in addition to the physical benefits it provides, also provides a sense of calmness and relaxation.
+They also look great in wooded areas and other foliage surrounding them.

 Interested in a Modern, Sustainable Home?

 At Sustainable 9, we create gorgeous, modern homes that are built on the premise of sustainability.
-If you’re ready to create your forever home here in Minnesota, then give us a call today ((612) 540-0869) and check out our past projects to start gathering some inspiration for your own unique, eco-friendly home!
+If you’re ready to create your forever custom-built home here in Minnesota, then give us a call today (612) 234-4194) and check out our recently completed projects to start gathering some inspiration for your own unique, eco-friendly home!